Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

+The main goal in the following is to understand the causal content of group differences-in-means (DiM) as defined in \eqref{eq_DiM} in the double aggregation framework.
+For compactness, we first decompose one group mean $E[Y|T\in\mathcal{T}_a,X\in \xg]$ before combining them in Section \ref{sec:decomp-diffs} and Section \ref{sec:decomp-diff-in-diffs}.

-We now isolate the part that only depends on group heterogeneity from parts also depending on additional covariates (see Section \ref{sec:toy-exmpl2} how the latter may drive heterogeneity).
-Under Assumption \ref{ass_CIA}, the conditional mean can be decomposed as
+We first isolate the part that only depends on group heterogeneity from parts also depending on additional covariates (see Section \ref{sec:toy-exmpl2} how the latter may drive heterogeneity).
+Under Assumption \ref{ass_CIA}, which, again, is essentially non-restrictive (see Remark 1), the group mean can be decomposed as

-The first component $d(a,g)$ corresponds to a conditional mean that would be obtained in a hypothetical DGP with treatments assigned as in a group stratified RCT while leaving the potential outcome distributions untouched.
+The first component $d(a,g)$ corresponds to a group mean that would be obtained in a hypothetical DGP with treatments assigned as in a group stratified RCT while leaving the potential outcome distributions untouched.
 The treatment probabilities in this synthetic RCT estimand correspond to the observed group probabilities $e_{ta}(\xg)$ and therefore vary only at the group-level.
 The second term $d_{4}(a,g)$ represents contributions stemming from variables beyond group membership.
 The numerator is the covariance of the actual treatment probabilities and the respective potential outcomes.
 It captures individualized targeting going beyond heterogeneity group specific targeting.
 It is positive (negative) if subgroups with higher potential outcomes for a particular treatment tend to have a higher (lower) probability of receiving it.
 The denominator normalizes by the probability to be observed in the particular treatment aggregation $a$.

-The adjusted conditional mean can be decomposed in a similar manner but takes into account the adjustment for covariates beyond the heterogeneity group: